-SERMON - 4th Pentecost Matthew 10:34-42 June 28, 2020 "Statues That Must Come Down"
+Sermon - 4th Pentecost Matthew 10:34-42 June 28, 2020

+"Statues That Must Come Down"

-These days there is a great deal of attention being paid to statues, and in some cases buildings that bear the names of past leaders in government, the military and education.
-If you've been paying attention to any of this, you know it's genesis is the racial strains our nation is feeling - sadly, again - over the killing of some of our nation's black citizens.
-Calls to "do something" are coming from seemingly everywhere - the best of them involve peaceful civic action and the church and it's Christians in prayer, even taking the lead in sober, honest conversation and self-examination with black brothers and sisters in Christ.
+These days in our country there is a great deal of attention being paid to statues, and in some cases institutions and buildings that bear the names of history's leaders in government and education.
+If you have been paying attention to any of this, you know it revolves around the racial strains our nation is feeling - sadly, again - over the killing of some of our nation's black citizens.
+Calls to "do something" are wide ranging - the best of them involve peaceful civic action and the church in prayer, even taking the lead in sober, honest conversation and self-examination with black brothers and sisters in Christ.

-But calls to action often descend to the most convenient things - so we've heard a lot of what sound like hasty, even self-serving apologies without reflection on what we might be apologizing for and more importantly how amends for our actions or inaction might be made.
-Racial reconciliation is hard work, it has beset this world as long as there has been races, it is needed now among us, but like anything lasting it will take time.
+But calls to action often descend to the most convenient things - so we've heard what sound like hasty, even self-serving apologies without reflection on what we might be apologizing for and more importantly how amends for our actions or inaction might be made.
+Racial reconciliation is hard work, if much needed, and like anything lasting it will take time.

 Statues in the meantime are not faring well - they can come down quickly, and perhaps some of them should, or at least be "repositioned" in places that can give the persons involved context as to their actions and the era in our nation's history when they lived.
-We need to examine that history, not just the present, in order to do the right thing.
-Statues have been around forever, yet with all due respect to the intentions to honor contributions individuals have made - I've never been as fond of them as pigeons seem to be.
+Statues are interesting things they have been around forever it seems, and with all due respect to the intentions to honor contributions individuals have made- I have never been as fond of them as pigeons seem to be.
 They have a tendency to become idols - in point of fact that is precisely what they started out as in the ancient world - witness Paul's visit to Athens as recorded in Act's 17, when he visited a place called the Areopagus - in Greek "the hill of Ares" a god of thunder and war.

 The place was loaded with statues of gods, and when the Greeks couldn't think of any more specific gods to honor they covered their bases and erected one - it might have been an altar not a statue - with the inscription "to an unknown god."
 I am not here saying that all statues are evil or that the current rush, you may even say frenzy, to tear many of them down is wise.

 They have their place if nothing else as placeholders in history.
-But it seems to me that for better, and sometimes for worse, statues represent a longing for the past - even if they honor people who, often for the better but sometimes the worse were innovators.
+But it seems to me that for better, and sometimes for worse, statues represent a longing for the past -even if they honor people who, again, for better or worse were innovators.
 Many, not all certainly, saw things "as they were" and tried to make them different - those leaders did anything but maintain a slavish devotion to the past.
 If they had, chances are rather good their likenesses would never have been preserved in marble or bronze.